 Ideally the funds are transferred automatically each and every year into the housing trust fund account providing a continuous stream of funding, without going through an appropriation or budgeting process.
 Ideally, the funds can be used only in accordance with the enabling legislation or ordinance establishing the fund, targeted to serve those housing needs that are most critical.
 But these ideals are not possible in every situation, legally or politically.

 The Housing Trust Fund Project advances the concept that a housing trust fund is created when public revenue sources are dedicated to this distinct fund.
 States may have constitutional or procedural issues that impact both whether and how this can be done–at the state level and at the city or county level.
 Where legal barriers exist to dedicating public funds to a housing trust fund, housing advocates have worked around this in a variety of ways.
 In such circumstances, a housing trust fund may be implemented with appropriated funds, or funds that do not go through a budget process (such as state housing finance agency reserve funds or something structured as part of a bond package).

 The housing trust fund model is just that—a model that defines a new objective for funding affordable housing, enabling the support of needed housing to be a fundamental part of what government does.
 Some thirty years after the idea formed, the model of dedicating public revenues to create a distinct fund supporting affordable housing has been embraced by hundreds of government bodies.
 The impact of housing trust funds can be felt in 47 states throughout this country.
-Nearly 700 housing trust funds in cities, counties and states generate close to $1 billion a year to support critical housing needs, underscoring the integral role these funds play in the world of affordable housing.
+Nearly 700 housing trust funds in cities, counties and states generate more than $500 million a year to support critical housing needs, underscoring the integral role these funds play in the world of affordable housing.
 They exist because community organizers, housing advocates elected officials, and other allies have agreed that a permanent stream of revenues for affordable housing should be a public priority.
 Click here for a list of existing housing trust funds.